-For quick use, we have provided 3 pre-set JBrowse environments, which display selected libraries from the different experiments.
+For quick use, we have provided 4 pre-set JBrowse environments, which display selected libraries from the different experiments.
 The most important/relevant tracks are already loaded for inspection of dRNA-seq, Ribo-seq, TIS profiling, and/or TTS profiling (Section 4).
-However, modifications (e.g., additional tracks) are also possible, as outlined above (Fig. 1A & Fig. 1B).
+However, all datasets are included in each pre-set and can be manually loaded using the track-selector.
+Additionally, modifications (e.g., additional tracks) are also possible, as outlined above (Fig. 1A & Fig. 1B).